binarybang/noce-svg-icon-preparer/README.md

 `-iod, --icon-output-dir <directory>`: Path to directory that will contain generated SVG files

-`-cod, --code-output-dir <directory>`: Path to directory that will contain generated TS types and exports
+`-cod, --code-output-dir <directory>`: Path to directory that will contain generated TS types and exports.
+If option is not specified, TS file will not be generated.

 `-cof, --code-output-file <file-name>`: Name of the file that will contain generated TS types and exports.
 Default:
 `icon-sets.ts`